Aider-AI/aider/aider/website/_posts/2024-09-26-senior-junior.md

 code editing instructions.
 It helps to instead let them describe the solution however they prefer and then pass that output to a more traditional LLM.
-The traditional LLM can then
-produce the specific code edits needed to update the existing source code file.
+This Junior LLM can then interpret the solution description and produce the code editing instructions needed to update the existing source code file.

 Traditional frontier models like gpt-4o and Sonnet also seem to benefit from separating code reasoning and editing.
 A pair of gpt-4o
 or a pair of Sonnet models
-in Senior/Junior configuration outperform their previous benchmark results.
+in Senior/Junior configuration outperform their previous solo benchmark results.

 Another reason why this approach is newly viable is that the speed and costs of frontier models have been rapidly improving.